 If you are still confused, don’t stress about this, this process is easy.
-We even have a video on this here.
+Take a look at our video about this one below.

-Do you often find it is a hassle to stuff your large bulky duvet comforter into a duvet cover?
-Or maybe you are wondering what are the loops sticking out of the corners of your duvet comforter mean?
+Do you often find it a hassle to stuff your large bulky duvet comforter into a duvet cover?
+Or maybe you are wondering what the loops sticking out of the corners of your duvet comforter means.
 They are referred to as duvet ties, they help keep your duvet insert in place; that is preventing your comforter from shifting around.

 Look for a duvet comforter cover with corner ties or tabs to help prevent shifting of the insert inside of the cover since sizes can be slightly different.
 Yes, it does require a tad bit extra effort and patience, sometimes you might even need another helping hand.
 But why not take this pain away and buy a cover with insert ties.

 Your comfy duvet insert when serves it’s purpose during winters can take some rest in summers.
-This is when you can have your duvet cover to do come multitasking!
-Yes, you can simply use it is an as a flat sheet or top sheet instead of purchasing another sheet for summers.
+This is when you can have your duvet cover to do some multitasking!
+Yes, you can simply use it as a flat sheet or top sheet instead of purchasing another sheet for summer.